samhardyhey/blog-property-oracle/README.md

 - Retrieval of Podcasts, naturally focused on Australian Property
 - Transcribing of podcasts
-- Ingesting transcripts into a vector store (chroma by default)
+- Ingesting podcast transcripts into a vector store (chroma by default)
 - Small/basic chat application for interacting with the vector store

 See the accompanying blog post [here](https://www.samhardyhey.com/).